top of page

 What to Expect in Your Senior Portrait Gallery

-Not everyone knows exactly what their senior portrait gallery will look like—so let me give you a sneak peek into what you can expect when you book a session with me!
+Not everyone knows exactly what their senior portrait gallery will look like—and that’s completely normal.
+So let me give you a behind-the-scenes look at what you can expect when you book a session with me!

 An average gallery includes 50–75 professionally edited images, delivered through a private online gallery.
-From there, you’ll be able to download, share, and print your favorites with ease.
-Each gallery is carefully curated to include a variety of expressions, styles, and settings—because no two seniors are alike!
+From there, you’ll be able to easily download, share, and print your favorites.
+Each gallery is thoughtfully curated to include a variety of expressions, styles, and settings—because no two seniors are the same, and your photos shouldn’t be either.

-So, how do I create that variety?
+So, how do I create that kind of variety?
 Let’s break it down:

 Variety in Outfits and Locations

-To make your gallery interesting and unique, I always recommend bringing 2–3 different outfits.
-This gives us multiple looks and helps capture different sides of your style and personality.
+To create a gallery that feels dynamic and personalized, I always recommend bringing 2–3 different outfits.
+This allows us to capture multiple looks—from casual and relaxed to a little more dressed up—and really show off different sides of your personality.

-We’ll also shoot at 2–3 locations (close to one another so we don’t lose time traveling).
-This might be a mix of urban and natural spots—like a downtown area, the beach, a park, or even a location that’s meaningful to you.
+We’ll also plan for 2–3 locations, all close to one another so we can make the most of our time together.
+This could be a mix of urban and natural settings—like downtown streets, a beach, a park, or even a location that’s meaningful to you.

-Not sure where to go?
-Don’t worry!
-Every client receives my 43-page Senior Style Guide, packed with outfit tips, hair and makeup advice, plus a list of tried-and-true Gulf Coast locations to inspire you.
+Not sure where to start?
+You don’t have to figure it out on your own.
+Every client receives my 43-page Senior Style Guide, filled with outfit inspiration, hair and makeup tips, and a list of beautiful, tried-and-true Gulf Coast locations to help you feel fully prepared going into your session.

 Types of Shots

-Your gallery will include a mix of close-up and wide-angle shots.
+Your gallery will include a thoughtful mix of close-up and wide-angle images, giving you both detail-focused portraits and images that highlight your surroundings.

 Black and White Images